danilodelucio/NukeDiffusion/README.md

 ![image](https://github.com/danilodelucio/NukeDiffusion/assets/47226196/ee1e5d16-43e2-46bc-bc48-aaf1d7559b87)

 This personal project required a significant time and extra hours of hard work to make it available to everyone. <br>
-It's not perfect and I still need to work in a lot of features, but for a first version I believe it can help Nuke users to live this experience. 🤖
+It's not perfect, and I still need to work on many features, but for the first version, I believe it can help Nuke users live this experience. 🤖

 If you find this tool useful, please consider supporting me on [Buy Me A Coffee](https://www.buymeacoffee.com/danilodelucio). :coffee: <br>
 You can also share this tool or send me a positive message, it would help me in the same way.